Emergency Contact

 • The Coordinator-General, as part of the Project Approval Conditions, have stated that Seqwater upgrade the Gympie Weir to include a fish passage.

-Where will the construction materials come from for the coffer dam and how will they be transported?
+Where will the construction materials come from for the coffer dam and how will they be managed?

 Newsletter subscription